KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 ..
 Warning::

-   Koha uses the EDIFACT standard not the X12 standard for electronic ordering.
+   Koha uses the EDIFACT standard (EDItEUR and BiC) not the X12 standard for electronic ordering.

 .. _edi-questions-for-vendors-label: